numpy/numpy.org/content/en/benchmark.md

 **Note:**

+* Machine Configurations:
-* These benchmarks are run with an Intel(R) Core(TM) i7-10870H CPU @ 2.20GHz.
+    * **Machine:** Intel(R) Core(TM) i7-10870H CPU @ 2.20GHz, 16GB RAM
+    * **Operating System:** Ubuntu 20.04.2 LTS
+    * **Library Versions:**
+	* NumPy: 1.21.1
+	* Numba: 0.53.1
+	* Transonic: 0.4.10
+    * **Methodology:**

 <!-- TODO: Add analysis of graph -->

-## Introduction

-## Objective
+## Overview

-## What makes the N-Body problem a good benchmark?
+Benchmarking is the process of estimating and appraising the best among all the existing practices.
+This benchmark aims to understand how Python, NumPy, and their various subsets stand and to improve their performance and procedures of libraries accordingly.
+The aim is to present the current positions and help the end-users select the best existing practices.

+We selected the N-Body problem as a reference algorithm for benchmarking.
+The aim is to examine the efficiency of NumPy in quasi-real-life situations.
+The task is to show that how Python-NumPy can be efficient even for computationally intensive tasks.
-The scope of N-body problem takes us to scientific computations involving many processes in a single problem.
-The aim of this benchmarking is to understand how different libraries perform compared to NumPy and while there can be several problems which can be picked up, but N-body problem is one of the problems which are universally accepted in the community and easy to understand (comparatively).
+The scope of the N-body problem takes us to scientific computations involving many processes in a single problem statement.
+N-body problem is one of the most famous universally accepted problems in the community and is easy to understand (comparatively).

-As mentioned above, N-Body problem comprises of several numerical computations which are helpful in benchmarking tasks, for an example: computing distances, velocities and accelerations involve various arithmetical operations.
+All these reasons make the N-Body problem a good problem benchmarking problem.

 ## About N-Body Problem